 1. Whistler Outdoor Skating Rink

-Enjoy family fun at this fantastic outdoor covered skating rink.
+A whole bunch of Whistler kids fun can be had at this fantastic outdoor covered skating rink.
 Admission is $2, skate rentals are $8, helmets and skating aids are loaned for free.

 2. The Treehouse Playground

-This picturesque Whistler Village playground is located right by Olympic Plaza.
-Conveniently, it is also surrounded numerous cafes (Starbucks, Blenz, Purebread etc.) and other kid friendly attractions (skating rink, library, toy store, and the candy store).
+The picturesque Whistler Village playground is located right by Olympic Plaza.
+Conveniently, it is also surrounded numerous cafes (Starbucks, Blenz, Purebread etc.) and other Whistler family friendly attractions (skating rink, library, toy store, and the candy store).

 3. The Whistler Snow Zone

-As they say, sometimes the best things in life are free.
+Looking for free things to do in Whistler with kids?
+This is one of the best!
 If there is a snow pile in Whistler Village, there are kids climbing and sliding on it.
-The best snow piles for kids in Whistler can be found within the Snow Zone at Olympic Plaza, between the playground and the outdoor skating rink.
+The absolute best snow piles for kids in Whistler can be found within the Snow Zone at Olympic Plaza, between the playground and the outdoor skating rink.

 What do you do if you don’t have a sled?
 Naturally, someone has thought of this.
-At The Circle, a store not far from the Snow Zone, you can purchase a sled for $24.99 and when you return it, you will receive a $10 store credit (sleds are sanitized between each usage).
+At The Circle, a store just a 5 minute walk from the Snow Zone, you can purchase a sled and receive a $10 store credit when you return it.

 4. Explore & Experience Whistler

-This season, Explore & Experience Whistler will replace Family Après – a popular twice-weekly afternoon event that included family friendly activities and entertainment around Olympic Plaza.
+Explore & Experience Whistler recently replaced Family Après – a popular twice-weekly afternoon event that included family friendly activities and entertainment around Olympic Plaza.

 5. Toys and Treats